s15n/par-lang/docs/src/types.md

 | [Constructing Statement](./statements/commands.md#todo)
 </sup>*

-todo: General, mathematical, constraints
+An iterative type can be used within itself via `self`.

-An iterative type can be used within itself via `loop`
+If no loop label is present, `self` corresponds to the innermost `recursive`/`iterative`.
+Else to the one with the same loop label.

 Iterative types are mostly used in conjunction with choice types, for example:
 <!--```par